smahaduzzaman/smahaduzzaman/README.md

   alt=youtube style="margin-bottom: 5px;" />
 </a>

-### Glad to see you here!
-I am from Bangladesh; a Professional Web Designer and
+### Glad to see you here! <br /><br />
-Developer and a Poet-literary.
+I am from Bangladesh; a Professional Web Designer and Developer and a Poet-literary.
 Writing poetry is my favorite hobby.
 Also, I like to read.
 I am a firm believer in changing everything through my writing and I always try to do that.
 I am currently working on a project and a portfolio of all these works.
 My poems, quotes, and other writings are some of the highlights of my work.
 I run a social movement called "Civilized Bangladesh" online and on social media.
 "Be civilized and build civilization" is the leading of this.
 Despite being poor, I carry out these activities on my own initiative.
 At the Last Amar Ekushey Book Fair - 2017, Dhaka, Bangladesh, I published a book of poetry titled "Fire Aye".
 Publisher - Suniti Publications, Dhaka, Bangladesh.
 The ISBN number of the book is 98-974-4473-25-1.
 I have mastered online SEO, Content Writing, Article Writing, Creative Writing, WordPress, and Website Design.
 I also have a good command of Microsoft Word, Excel, and PowerPoint.
 I can handle Android phones, Laptops, and Desktops well.
 I have completed various courses on these subjects and obtained multiple certificates.
 I have profiles on social media (like - Facebook, Twitter, Instagram, Linked In, and Pinterest) which have a significant amount of traffic.
 I also have multiple channels on YouTube, including Daily Motion.
 I often have to keep busy with several blogs and websites.
 Moreover, I regularly work in various marketplaces including Fiverr, Upwork, and SEO Clark.

 <br />